-We all have a different idea of what success means and we all want to become successful.
-But what makes some people successful, while others remain toiling their way around?
-Well, successful people have a different mindset.
-But, what is a mindset?
+We all have different ideas of how to be a high-performance leader.
+What creates productivity, creativity & efficiency in a team?
+Well, productivity can be fueled by a change of Mindset.
+What is mindset?
 The idea of mindset was discovered by Stanford University, Carol Dweck after several years of research.
 It is considered to be a simple idea that can make all the difference.

 In her research, Carol Dweck outlines that there are two types of mindset: fixed mindset and growth mindset.
 People with a fixed mindset believe that their qualities are fixed traits.
 They believe that their talents or intelligence cannot grow.
 With this type of mindset, these people tend to spend most of their time documenting what they have done with their fixed traits.
 Their fixed mindset makes them believe that talent, not hard work, can only achieve success.